gee-community/geemap/README.rst

 .. code:: python

-  conda create -n gee python
-  conda activate gee
-  conda install mamba -c conda-forge mamba install geemap -c conda-forge
+  conda create -n gee python=3.8 conda activate gee conda install geopandas conda install mamba -c conda-forge mamba install geemap xarray_leaflet -c conda-forge

 Optionally, you can install `Jupyter notebook extensions <https://github.com/ipython-contrib/jupyter_contrib_nbextensions>`__, which can improve your productivity in the notebook environment.
 Some useful extensions include Table of Contents, Gist-it, Autopep8, Variable Inspector, etc. See this `post <https://towardsdatascience.com/jupyter-notebook-extensions-517fa69d2231>`__ for more information.

 .. code:: python

-  mamba install jupyter_contrib_nbextensions -c conda-forge
+  conda install jupyter_contrib_nbextensions -c conda-forge

 If you have installed **geemap** before and want to upgrade to the latest version, you can run the following command in your terminal: